Estimated reading time: 15 minutes

 It’s also important to look for maps with the no-fly zone areas.
 DJI apps have them, and you can get this information from the FAA’s website.

-Know what your budget is and the type of special features you can do without.
+Know what your budget is and the types of special features you can do without.
 Factor in the purpose of buying the drone and settle on one with the required specifications at the best cost.

 Consider the weather conditions in your area.
 If you live where there is a strong wind, buy a drone that can handle the wind gusts.